medic/cht-docs/content/en/apps/guides/integrations/best-practices/rapidpro.md

 ### Introduction
-[RapidPro](https://app.rapidpro.io/) is the Open Source version of Textit, developed by UNICEF and Nyaruka, to  visually build workflow logic targeting mobile-based services.
+[RapidPro](https://app.rapidpro.io/) is the open-source platform that powers of Textit, developed by UNICEF and Nyaruka, to visually build workflow logic targeting mobile-based services.
 Here, we detail the best practices when working on a RapidPro deployment.
 Top of the list is to review RapidPro’s documentation to familiarize with various components including the [API](https://rapidpro.io/api/v2/).
 Next, we focus on various components or stages in the deployment process.

 ### Workspaces
 Primarily identifying a company or project, a workspace contains models for a set of RapidPro users.
 We recommend that you set up `staging` and `production` workspaces so that builds, tests and updates can proceed safely before and after deployment.

 ### SMS Messaging Channels
 - RapidPro supports both Android channels and SMS aggregators.
 Note that Android channels have a messaging limit of 330 outgoing messages per hour.
-Ensure that you install the maximum number of SMS packs and follow the following best practices when using Android channels:
+Ensure that you install the maximum number of SMS packs (available in the  RapidPro SMS Channel Android app) and follow the following best practices when using Android channels:
    1. Prevent the Android Channel from going to sleep.
       Some steps to achieve this are available on [dontkillmyapp](https://dontkillmyapp.com):
       - Do not optimize battery usage.